ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-10-22-Keeping-Organized.markdown

 Teams sometimes need to be able to visualize the tasks they need to complete.
 This can be accomplished using a To Do-Doing-Done (or Kanban) board.
 The goal is for the team to come up with all the tasks they need to complete and physically move them left to right on a board as they complete each one.

 1) Draw 3 columns and label them "To Do, Doing, and Done".
-Variations: "To do, Studying, Doing, Testing, Done", or "To Do, Work in Progress, Done" or simillar <br>
+Variations: "To do, Studying, Doing, Testing, Done", or "To Do, Work in Progress, Done" or similar <br>

 2) Get some sticky-notes in various colors.
 Colors can signify the different parts of FIRST LEGO League (Innovation Project, Core Values, Robot Design, Robot Game) or different team members <br>